-Texas abortion ban remains in effect after appeals court rules against Justice Department
+Texas abortion ban remains in effect after appeals court rules against Justice Dept.

 Last week, a federal judge in Austin temporarily suspended enforcement of the abortion ban, saying he would “not sanction one more day of this offensive deprivation of such an important right.”

-“A person’s right under the Constitution to choose to obtain an abortion prior to fetal viability is well established,” U.S. District Court Judge Robert L. Pitman, a nominee of Barack Obama, wrote in a 113-page ruling.
+“A person’s right under the Constitution to choose to obtain an abortion prior to fetal viability is well established,” U.S. District Judge Robert L. Pitman, a nominee of President Barack Obama, wrote in a 113-page ruling.
 “Fully aware that depriving its citizens of this right by direct state action would be flagrantly unconstitutional, the State contrived an unprecedented and transparent statutory scheme to do just that.”

 But the 5th Circuit quickly put Pitman’s order on hold and reinstated the law pending further review.